mozziens/nurm/README.md

 `./nurm` will create a script according to the configuration in nurm.conf

 ## Precautions/ Tips
 1) Always hide the file with ".".
-For example, .test.
-This way, many unexperienced users will never be ware of the script.
+For example, *.test*.
+This way, many unexperienced users will never be aware of the script.
-2) The listening device should either be a server or a computer with static ip address.
-Otherwise, your computer can only be used once.
+2) The listening device should either be a server or a computer with static ip address with properly port-forwarded configuration.
+Otherwise, the connection will be temporary.
 3) Use the nurm.conf to keep track of your server port and to save your time.
 4) For optimization reason, **the variable order of nurm.conf is designed to be unchanged.
 Changing the order of dport variable will break the config file.**
 4) **This script is for educational purpose only.
 Don't use it to do illegal activities.
-You are the only responsible for your actions!**
+You are solely responsible for your actions!**

 ## Status
-Currently only support netcat reverse shell.
+Currently only supports netcat reverse shell.
 Now supports config file to save your time.
 Supports partial override

 ## Upcoming features
-- most reverse-shell support for common langauges
+- most reverse-shell support for common languages